Scholarships for 2016 Summer Sessions

 New York Classical Club ASCSA Summer Session Scholarship

-This is a special opportunity for NYCC Club members to win a scholarship of $6,000 toward the cost of study in the summer session of the American School of Classical Studies at Athens.
-All members in the third consecutive year of paid membership in the Club are eligible to apply for the award, although preference will be given to secondary school teachers and graduate students.
-Deadline: January 15, 2015.
+This is a special opportunity for NYCC Club members to win a scholarship of up to $3,000 toward the cost of study in the summer session of the American School of Classical Studies at Athens.
+All members in the second consecutive year of paid membership in the Club are eligible to apply for the award, although preference will be given to secondary school teachers and graduate students.
+Deadline: January 15, 2016.

-For information contact firstname.lastname@example.org or check the NYCC website:
+For information contact Dr. Shapiro at email@example.com or check the NYCC website: www.nyclassicalclub.org

 E. Adelaide Hahn Scholarships of the Classical Association of the Atlantic States